Laparoscopy and hysteroscopy

 Hysteroscopy is used to examine the uterus to

-investigate heavy and/or irregular menstrual bleeding, or
+investigate heavy and/or irregular menstrual bleeding,

 postmenopausal bleeding.
 In both procedures, a small,